Hajneken/react-nights-hynek-zemanec/README.md

 # React Nights - Hynek Zemanec

-Repository for homework submitted for the React Nights Academy led by folks at STRV.
+This project is used as a training excercise for the STRV React Nights 2019.

+The goal of this project is to build production-ready e-commerce app using [React](https://reactjs.org/).

+## Setup

+> Awesome `Create React App` described below ⬇ has been used to easily set up the project

+### Tools

+There is a number of code quality tools used in the project.

+Those are:

+- ESlint
+- Prettier
+- Editorconfig
+- Husky

+### API

+Dummy data resources are provided by [Commerce Layer](https://commercelayer.io/).

+### VS Code extensions

+If using VS Code Handful extensions are recommended:

+- Prettier
+- Babel JavaScript
+- ESLint
+- htmltagwrap
+- Import Cost
+- Indenticator
+- Very Smart Select

 ---